 Lewandowski doesn't need Ballon d'Or to prove he's the world's best player

-There are arguments whether he should have won it in 2021 but he had to settle for second place behind Lionel Messi as well as for France Football's new Striker of the Year award.
+There may be legitimate arguments over whether he should have been forced to settle for second place behind Lionel Messi this year.

+But nobody can deny that he deserved to lift the award in 2020, when organisers France Football decided to cancel the vote due to the coronavirus pandemic.

 Editors' Picks